Collapsing regular Riemannian foliations with flat leaves: Preliminaries

 \subsection{Equivariant convergence}

 We denote by $\mathcal{M}$ the set of all isometry classes of pointed metric spaces $(X,d_X,x)$ such that for each $r>0$ the open ball $B_r(x)$ is relatively compact.
-We define the following notion of convergence on $\mathcal{M}$ as follows:
+We define the following notion of convergence on $\mathcal{M}$:

 We begin by considering first $(X,d_X)$ and $(Y,d_Y)$ metric spaces.
 We define the \emph{Gromov-Hausdorff distance} between $(X,d_X)$ and $(Y,d_Y)$, denoted by $d_{\mathrm{GH}}((X,d_X),(Y,d_Y))$, to be the infimum of all Hausdorff distances $d_H(f(X),g(Y))$ for all metric spaces $(Z,d_Z)$ and all isometric embeddings $f\colon X\to Z$ and $g\colon Y\to Z$ (see \cite[Section 7.3]{BuragoBuragoIvanov}).